colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
 <p>Collaboration is the heart of Enspiral and the majority of my work is collaborative.
 There is a daily standup at Dev Academy and a virtual daily standup on Slack for Craftworks.
 I pair on a lot of my work.
 When not pairing,  there is usually a review process where someone else will run through things and provide feedback.
 Dev Academy holds weekly retrospectives and Open App holds monthly check-ins on Loomio.
-Dev Academy also holds feedback sessions every month or two (PIE, praise, improve, enjoy) and most teams hold a retreat every six months, when we also have our full network retreats.</p>
+Dev Academy also holds feedback sessions every month or two.
+Most teams hold a retreat every six months, when we also have our full network retreats.</p>
 </div>

 <div class="spacing--mid-x"></div>